tracypholmes/terraform-k8s-demo/README.md

 When the provider has completed installation.

 Terraform allows a dry-run of changes and displays the differences.
-This is done through executing terraform plan.
+This is done through executing `terraform plan`.

 For a full reference, see [CLI documentation](https://www.terraform.io/docs/commands/plan.html).